santisq/PowerShellKusto/docs/en-US/Invoke-KustoQuery.md

 ## DESCRIPTION

-The `Invoke-KustoQuery` cmdlet allows you to can be used to run [Kusto Query Language (KQL)](https://learn.microsoft.com/en-us/kusto/query/?view=microsoft-fabric) queries or [T-SQL](https://learn.microsoft.com/en-us/kusto/query/t-sql?view=microsoft-fabric) queries on the tables on a specified Database of your Azure Data Explorer Cluster.
+The `Invoke-KustoQuery` cmdlet allows you to run [Kusto Query Language (KQL)](https://learn.microsoft.com/en-us/kusto/query/?view=microsoft-fabric) queries or [T-SQL](https://learn.microsoft.com/en-us/kusto/query/t-sql?view=microsoft-fabric) queries on the tables on a specified Database of your Azure Data Explorer Cluster.